listerily/computer-graphics-assignments/README.md

 + **lab3**: An implementation of cohen-sutherland clipping.
 Press **R** to generate random segments of lines and press **V** to draw view port.
 + **lab4**: An animation of transformation between 2 2D polygons.
 Press **1** to draw the first polygon and **2** to draw the second.
 Then the animation would begin automatically.
 + **lab5**: An implementation of Cyrus Beck Clipper.
 Press **P** to draw polygon-shaped viewport.
 If the view port is not a convex polygon, then it would immediately turn red.
 Press **R** to randomly generate segments of lines.
 Press **L** to draw a segment of line manually.
++ **lab9**: A program reads vertices, normals and faces info provided in a text file (lab9.txt) and displays that shape on the window.